Basie147/Scratch_Leaphy/RM_Soft/README.md

 To use the Digital Twin website use the following files for [Master & Slave Code](https://github.com/Basie147/Scratch_Leaphy/tree/main/Arduino)

 To monitor the system, simply connect the Master ESP32 with a wired connection to your device.
 Click on the connect button and the ESP32 will appear.
+The website is for now ONLY compatible with the Chrome browser.
 [Leaphy Digital Twin](https://digitaltwin.leaphyeasybloqs.com/)

 ![Digital Twin Serial Connection](https://github.com/Basie147/Scratch_Leaphy/blob/main/RM_Soft/Photo/DT_Ser.png)